plant-haven/Survey_Data_PowerBi/README.md

 # Data Professional Survey Visualization with PowerBi
 This project utilizes a survey dataset provided by Alex the Analyst.
+The original file is Power BI - Final Project.xlsx.

 ## Steps
 Loaded Excel dataset in power query